mgrunwaldt/overgoal_game_repo/client/docs/game_docs/characters_templates.md

 - Use Sensei MCP for ALL Cairo/Dojo code generation
 - Follow the exact patterns established in our existing codebase
 - Maintain consistency with current Player model structure
-- Ensure all new models follow the same testing patterns
+- Ensure all new models follow the same validation patterns

 ### Technical Considerations
 - **Gas Optimization**: Template data should be stored efficiently